Yang-jaemin/Yang-jaemin/README.md

 ### Hi, I'm Yang-jaemin 🙂
 I am studying in the Intelligent Systems major at the Robotics Department of Kwangwoon University, focusing on deep learning.
-In particular, I am interested in studying generative tasks and tasks related to 3D imaging.
+In particular, I am interested in Generative AI and Speech Processing.

 ### Experience
 [23.03 ~ 23.08] Naver Boostcamp AI Tech 5th Computer Vision track